 Now a partner in Sheppard Mullin’s Los Angeles office, Mr. Franklin has extensive experience representing clients in the federal courts and in the U.S. Patent and Trademark Office.
 His experience includes arguing (and winning) multiple patent infringement cases before the U.S. Court of Appeals for the Federal Circuit and dispositive motions in the U.S. District Courts.
-Among other cases, Mr. Franklin argued and won a significant motion based upon the patent ineligibility of abstract ideas in the wake of a 2014 Supreme Court case.
+Among other cases, Mr. Franklin argued and won a significant motion and Federal Circuit appeal based upon the patent ineligibility of abstract ideas in the wake of a 2014 Supreme Court case.

 Areas of Practice

 Mr. Franklin is a registered patent attorney with expertise in patent litigation, patent post-grant proceedings, patent prosecution and counseling, trademark litigation, unfair competition claims, and IP due diligence.
 His clients are involved in diverse industries and technologies, including aerospace, computers, entertainment, gaming, lighting, medical devices, office products, pharmaceuticals, semiconductors, software, sports products, telecommunications, and video games.
 Mr. Franklin is a member of Sheppard Mullin’s e-discovery team.